CC0 1.0 Universal (CC0 1.0) Public Domain Dedication

 space.

-Notably, the first version of the Plaine & Easie Code also used the underscore for tied notes.
+The first version of the Plaine & Easie Code also used the underscore for tied notes.
 This was changed in subsequent revisions, but is now reverted to its original character.

 The previous version of the Plaine & Easie Code had a provision for a "coded validity note" that indicated whether corrections had or had not been applied, or that the incipit was transcribed into modern notation.